+Questions 1-5

-Questions 1-5 Complete the sentences below with words taken from the passage.
+Complete the sentences below with words taken from the passage.

 Use NO MORE THAN THREE WORDS for each answer.

-Malware threats are no longer written 1 Most AV were produced when major browsers were 2.
+Malware threats are no longer written 1

+Most AV were produced when major browsers were 2.

 Now vulnerable anti-virus is doing 3. than good.

 Malware protection requires the adoption of a 4.

 There are at least a dozen 5. for AV programs.

-Questions 6-10 Do the following statements agree with information given in the passage?
-Write: TRUE if the statement is true according to the passage FALSE if the statement is false according to the passage DOES NOT SAY if there is no information about this in the passage 6.
-Malware is written to show off 7.
-There has been a dramatic reduction of computer infections thanks to AV.
-8. Nowadays some AV software can cause damage.
-9. Just running an AV program is not enough to protect a PC.
-10. Avira is an open source AV program Questions 11-15 Complete the flow chart with words taken from the passage.
-Security strategy Run Windows 10 with 11.
-Run Windows as a 12. user ↓ Make sure that Windows and all the software is updated $\downarrow$ Make sure you have good 13. of data ↓ Run periodic 14.
+Questions 6-10

+Do the following statements agree with information given in the passage?

+Write:

+TRUE if the statement is true according to the passage

+FALSE if the statement is false according to the passage

+DOES NOT SAY if there is no information about this in the passage

+6. Malware is written to show off

+7. There has been a dramatic reduction of computer infections thanks to AV.

+8. Nowadays some AV software can cause damage

+9. Just running an AV program is not enough to protect a PC

+10. Avira is an open source AV program

+- Control of the Cont

+Questions 11-15

+Complete the flow chart with words taken from the passage.

+Security strategy

+1

+Run Windows 10 with 11.

+Run Windows as a 12. user

+1

+Make sure that Windows and all the software is updated \downarrow

+Make sure you have good 13 of data

+Due posite the 4.4

+Run periodic 14.